De Havilland Mosquito: Prototypes and test flights

 On 5 December 1940, the prototype, with the military serial number W4050, experienced tail buffeting at speeds between 240 and 255 mph.
 The pilot noticed this most in the control column, with handling becoming more difficult.
 During testing on 10 December, wool tufts were attached to suspect areas to investigate the direction of airflow.
 The conclusion was that the airflow separating from the rear section of the inner engine nacelles was disturbed, leading to a localised stall and the disturbed airflow was striking the tailplane, causing buffeting.
 To smooth the air flow and deflect it from forcefully striking the tailplane, nonretractable slots fitted to the inner engine nacelles and to the leading edge of the tailplane were tested.
 These slots and wing-root fairings fitted to the forward fuselage and leading edge of the radiator intakes stopped some of the vibration experienced, but did not cure the tailplane buffeting.

 In February 1941, buffeting was eliminated by incorporating triangular fillets on the trailing edge of the wings and lengthening the nacelles, the trailing edge of which curved up to fair into the fillet some 10 in behind the wing's trailing edge; this meant the flaps had to be divided into inboard and outboard sections.
 (Note: On W4050, the nacelle extensions were not as long as those fitted to production Mosquitoes; nacelles of the definitive shape and length were first fitted to the fighter prototype W4052.
 The extended nacelles and fillets were not fitted to the first nine PR Mk Is, some of which were converted to B Mk IV series 1 bombers.)
 With the buffeting problems largely resolved, John Cunningham flew W4050 on 9 February 1941.
 He was greatly impressed by the "lightness of the controls and generally pleasant handling characteristics".
-Cunningham concluded that when the type was fitted with AI equipment, it might replace the Bristol Beaufighter night fighter.
+Cunningham concluded that when the type was fitted with aircraft interception equipment (AI), it might replace the Bristol Beaufighter night fighter.

 During its trials on 16 January 1941, W4050 outpaced a Spitfire at 6000 ft.
 The original estimates were that as the Mosquito prototype had twice the surface area and over twice the weight of the Spitfire Mk.II, but also had twice its power, the Mosquito would be 20 mph faster.
 Over the next few months, W4050 surpassed this estimate, easily beating the Spitfire Mk.II in tests at RAF Boscombe Down in Wiltshire in February 1941, reaching a top speed of 392 mph at 22000 ft, compared to a top speed of 360 mph at 19500 ft for the Spitfire.